nido/vegastrike-market/doc/reqeng.md

 *Fit Criterion*:
 A base can be accessed and traded with by an entity outside the Economy.

+*Dependencies*:
+* The Economy can trade Cargo.
+* Cargo travels by ship.

 The Economy can generate news.
 ------------------------------